ChuuniMage/krzysztophor/utilities/roleUtils.md

 }
 ```

 Now, with full intellisense support, I can simply refer to this single `updateUserRole` object, and it will show me the `addRole` and `removeRole` properties, and their associated methods `byId` and `byName`.
+Now, if I wanted to remove a role from a user by name, I would type: `updateUserRole.addRole.byName` with the appropriate arguments.

-Two functions were added in the production release that were not present in the
+Two functions were added in the production release:
 - `hasDefaultPFP`, which tests if a user's profile picture is the default discord profile picture.
 This function is used later in the `checkPFP` command, which applies the `Change PFP` role to a user, quarantining them away from the rest of the server until they have a non-default display picture.
 This is a check against freshly made spam & troll accounts.
 - `returnRoleIdNameArrayToPost`, which utilises the `.map()` method to wrap each role ID given to the function in `<@&` on the left, and `>` on the right, since in discord messages, this is how role IDs are formatted under the hood.
 To the user, `<@&123456789012345>` typed into a discord chatroom will display as `@ThisIsARole`.